StackEdit’s Markdown syntax highlighting is unique. The refined text formatting of the editor helps you visualize the final rendering of your files.

 StackEdit enables you to write sequence diagrams and flow charts using a simple syntax.

-StackEdit supports inserting emojis in your markdown document using the Twemoji syntax.
+StackEdit supports inserting emojis in your file using the Markdown emoji markup.